Real Feedyard Work, Real Professional Development

 Internship in the News

-UNL Feedyard Management Internship featured on I Am Angus special of, "Women in Agriculture"
+Timmerman Feedyard Management Internship featured on I Am Angus special of, "Women in Agriculture"

 Students should be prepared to provide finances for their cost of living during the pre-session and post-session at the UNL Animal Science department.
 Students will find they will need to have finances saved for the first pre-session, but should be able to save money while working in the feedyard to pay for their living expenses during the post-session.